Table of Contents

 Introduction

-Monitoring your email campaigns helps you track key performance indicators (KPIs) such as open rates, click-through rates, and conversion rates.
-This evaluation provides insights into the success of your email campaigns and allows you to identify areas for improvement by analyzing metrics like open rates and click-through rates, you can gauge the level of engagement your emails are generating.
-Understanding how recipients interact with your emails helps in tailoring future campaigns to better resonate with your audience and monitoring these campaigns helps you track conversions, whether it's making a purchase, signing up for a service, or any other desired action.
+Monitoring your email campaigns helps you track key performance indicators (KPIs) such as open, click-through, and conversion rates.
+This evaluation provides insights into the success of your email campaigns and allows you to identify areas for improvement by analyzing metrics like open rates and click-through rates; you can gauge the level of engagement your emails are generating.
+Understanding how recipients interact with your emails helps tailor future campaigns to better resonate with your audience.
+Monitoring these campaigns lets you track conversions, whether purchasing, signing up for a service, or any other desired action.
 This data is valuable for measuring the overall impact of email marketing on your business's goals.

 In this article, we'll detail how to use the Telegraf agent to collect Mailchimp campaign statistics that can be forwarded to a data source.